m-barthelemy/vpn-webauth/README.md

 ### Multi-Factor Authentication
   - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
     > NOTE: if MFA is not enforced, related options are not shown to the users; however, they can still enable it by visiting the registration page.
   - `MFAVALIDITY`: How long a web authentication is valid. during this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
-Default: `VPNSESSIONVALIDITY`.
+Default: `12h`.
+Specify custom value as a number and a time unit, for example `48h30m`.
   - `MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
 Default: `VPN`.
     > It is recommended that you set it to the name of your VPN connection as it appears on your users devices.
   - `MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
 Default: `true`.